datasektionen/damm2/README.md

 There are two pls permissions:
 - `admin`
 - `prylis`
+- `post`

-`admin` gives access to everything. `prylis` only gives access to managing patches and tags (including artefact tags 🙃).
+`admin` gives access to everything. `prylis` only gives access to managing patches and tags (including artefact tags 🙃). `post` can create events and edit their own events.

 # Dependencies (Sektionens system)
 Damm uses the following systems: